natepisarski/Cookbook-hs/DOCUMENTATION/Overview.md

 ### Stats.hs
 Cookbook.Ingredients.Lists.Stats (St) is a library for Statistical analysis on lists.
 Currently the library has a bunch of code for frequency analysis in there.
 Any type of statistical test (or test out of place in the other libraries) can be put in Stats.hs

+### Remove.hs
+Cookbook.Ingredients.Lists.Remove (Rm) is a library for removing items from lists.
+Like a lot of important Cookbook functions, Rm is an OGI overloaded for lists and single items.
+It also supports a tupple of two items, where it will remove the text between them, and the text in the tupples.
 Tupples
 --------
 Tupples are a curious case of Haskell data.
 They are restricted to a length, which can be a pain when defining a library meant to work on Generics.
 Cookbook.Ingredients.Tupples is meant to work on two-sided tupples, because they are the most common use of tupples.
 (See: Zip)